 - Avoid the peak hot spots – some of Africa’s National Parks get a lot of attention, and thus a lot of visitor traffic (Kenya’s Masai Mara National Reserve being the most obvious).
 Staying in conservancies and private reserves bordering the National Parks, or in those National Parks that are less frequented, will offer a more exclusive safari experience while contributing conservation and community upliftment funds to critically important areas.
 Staying outside National Parks often offers a more flexible range of safari activities in addition to standard game drives – night drives, walking, fly-camping, to allow a more immersive safari.

-- Travel Off Peak – booking your safari out of the high season not only means lower costs, and fewer tourists, but it helps to spread tourism revenue more evenly throughout the year.
+- Travel off peak – booking your safari out of the high season not only means lower costs, and fewer tourists, but it helps to spread tourism revenue more evenly throughout the year.
 Seasonal variations are becoming less pronounced (ironically, of course, caused by climate change), so travelling in the ‘green’ or shoulder season doesn’t necessarily mean a compromise on wildlife viewing.

 - Get more involved – if you’re keen to create more of a hands-on positive impact during your safari, there are increasingly available opportunities to get involved in conservation work or community projects.
 From joining a rhino conservation team for a few days on South Africa’s Eastern Cape, or booking the Ultimate Giraffe Safari with the Giraffe Conservation Foundation in Kenya; to spending half a day at a children’s home in northern Tanzania or beading with entrepreneurial Maasai women, there are wonderful ways in which to contribute at an experiential level.